xopto/pyxopto/docs/source/mcvox/material.rst

     material = mc.mcmaterial.Material(n=1.33, mua=1.0e2, mus=50.0e2, pf=mc.mcpf.Hg(0.9))

-All the optical properties of a material that were set through the constructor :py:meth:`~xopto.mcvox.mcmaterial.material.Material` can be later changed through accessing the instance properties.
-In case of the scattering phase function, first access the :py:attr:`~xopto.mcvox.mcmaterial.material.Material.pf` material property and from there any of the properties implemented by the scattering phase function model.
+All the optical properties of a material that were set through the constructor :py:meth:`~xopto.mcbase.mcmaterial.Material` can be later changed through accessing the instance properties.
+In case of the scattering phase function, first access the :py:attr:`~xopto.mcbase.mcmaterial.Material.pf` material property and from there any of the properties implemented by the scattering phase function model.
 Note that the Henyey-Greenstein scattering phase function from this example exposes only the anisotropy